Taking another job with your employer

 Turning down the job

-You need to tell your employer in writing during the trial period if you think the job is not suitable.
+If you think the job is not suitable, you need to tell your employer in writing.
 If you do not, you could lose your right to redundancy pay.

 You need to have a good reason why it's not suitable, for example: